Banking in France

 Banque Transatlantique.
 Quickly opens accounts for foreigners.

-French Credit Cards
+French Credit/Charge Cards

 Stolen French credit cards, charge cards, cheques: